MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 To start an instance of Windows Terminal and have it execute a command, call `wt.exe` followed by your command.

-Here's an example of calling Windows Terminal to pass a [ping](https://docs.microsoft.com/windows-server/administration/windows-commands/ping) command argument to echo an IP address:
+Here's an example of calling Windows Terminal to pass a [ping](/windows-server/administration/windows-commands/ping) command argument to echo an IP address:

 ```powershell
 wt ping docs.microsoft.com
 ```

-Here's an example of calling Windows Terminal to open a new tab with a PowerShell command line, confirming to call the [Start-Service](https://docs.microsoft.com/powershell/module/microsoft.powershell.management/start-service) command, and opening another new tab with Windows Command Prompt open to the `/k` directory:
+Here's an example of calling Windows Terminal to open a new tab with a PowerShell command line, confirming to call the [Start-Service](/powershell/module/microsoft.powershell.management/start-service) command, and opening another new tab with Windows Command Prompt open to the `/k` directory:

 ```cmd
 wt new-tab PowerShell -c Start-Service ; new-tab cmd /k dir
 ```

 ### Target a specific window

-> [!IMPORTANT]
-> The ability for the `--window,-w` parameter to accept window names is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).

 Below are examples of how to target specific windows using the `--window,-w` option.